Tips 'n Tricks

 Comment: I have an old ceramic butter churn that does wonders from holding yarn while crochet.
 Even when i'm not using it for yarn, it gets used for something else.
 And it make a nice conversation piece.

-The churn has a lid with a hole in the center where that paddle would have been, just feed yarn through
+The churn has a lid with a hole in the center where that paddle would have been, just feed yarn through the hole.

 Thursday, September 20, 2012Name: Roxana